Magyar Kártya / William Tell Pattern / Doppeldeutsche (Piatnik)

 Acorns

-The acorn suit would (via a very approximate rendition of the design) end up pictured as clovers / trefoils (trèfles) when the suit arrived in France.
-Once the suit got to Britain, the design remained the same but it inherited a mismatched name from the Mediterranean suit of clubs.
+The acorn suit would (via an extremely approximate rendition of the design) end up as clovers / trefoils (trèfles) when the suit arrived in France.
+Once the suit got to Britain, the design remained the same as in France but it inherited its name from the Latin suit of clubs.

 Bells